 We aim to bring you relevant voices in the cultural landscape we call Cambridge.
 With Harvard and MIT and a bevy of institutes around us, we curate interviews that will change the way we look at the world and how we live.
-We think there is power in putting the Poet next to the Scientist and the Industrialist next to the Artist and the Philanthropist next to the Techie to capture this moment in time.
+We believe in the power of putting the Poet next to the Scientist and the Industrialist next to the Artist and the Philanthropist next to the Techie to capture this moment in time.

 We call it The Power of the Weave.

-If you are a media company, civic-minded-idea-loving VC, corporation, foundation or individual who wants to help us grow, we welcome collaboration and open to growing as a not-for-profit or commercial venture.
-Looking for input.
+If you are a larger media company, civic-minded VC, corporation, foundation or wealthy individual who wants to own a niche media play, we welcome ownership and partnerships and open to growing as a not-for-profit or commercial venture.
+We simply love what we do and what to grow.
 Contact: ideas@TheEditorial.com

 Founder and Editor